-Universal basic income is having a moment.
-An idea that has long percolated in different parts of the world has become the source of more serious conversation in the U.S. after Andrew Yang made it a centerpiece of his 2020 presidential election campaign, calling his version the “Freedom Dividend.”
-With the world now facing a historic pandemic, the topic has become only more compelling — and to some, controversial.
+Universal basic income had a moment in 2019 and 2020, after Andrew Yang made it a centerpiece of his 2020 presidential election campaign, calling his version the “Freedom Dividend.”
+Today, with Americans — bolstered by stimulus checks and expanded tax credits — working to get their lives back on track as the U.S. emerges from a historic pandemic, the topic has become only more compelling — and to some, more controversial.

 People have been proposing some version of a UBI for hundreds of years.
 Thomas Paine was an advocate, and the idea was even popular among Republicans as recently as the early 1970s.
 Richard Nixon promoted a form of guaranteed income and won support from Donald Rumsfield and Dick Cheney in the process.

 Part of the driving force behind renewed interest in UBI stems from the current economy.
 Globalization has pushed manufacturing jobs overseas, and automation is continually replacing human workers.
 Driverless automobiles, for example, are likely to save tens of thousands of lives a year, but they’re also going to put some truck drivers out of work, Tesla founder Elon Musk told CNBC.